-Council plans do not exist in isolation but rather, they are connected.
-Councils in NSW use the legislated Integrated Planning and Report Framework (IP&R) to develop a long term plan for the social, environmental and economic health, sustainability and prosperity of their areas.
+Council plans do not exist in isolation.
+Burwood, like all other local councils in NSW, adhere to the legislated Integrated Planning and Report Framework (IP&R).
+This framework features the development of a long term plan for the social, environmental and economic health, sustainability and prosperity of the local area.

-The Framework, shown in the diagram below, allows Council to integrate various plans and to strategise its works and services based on community priorities that have been identified through consultation and engagement.
+The Framework, as summarised in the diagram below, illustrates how Council integrates various plans and to strategize its works and services.
+These are based on community priorities that have been identified through extensive community engagement and consultation processes.

-Burwood2036 is the 10-year Community Strategic Plan for Burwood Council.
-Burwood2036 was developed as part of the intensive and ongoing community consultation with members of the local community.
-It identifies the community's vision, long-term goals, strategies to get there and how to measure progress towards that vision.
+Burwood2036 is the current 10-year Community Strategic Plan sponsored by Burwood Council for its community.
+It was developed as part of intensive and widespread community consultation.
+The Plan reflects the community vision, long-term goals, strategies for attainment of those goals and measures of progress towards the vision.

-The purpose of the plan is to turn community aspirations into reality, and make sure Council's priorities are set according to our residents' needs.
+The central purposes of the plan are to turn community aspirations into reality, and to make sure that Council's priorities are aligned to community needs.